neuefische/web-exercises/sessions/js-conditions-and-booleans/statements/README.md

 - check if the received password matches our `SUPER_SECRET_PASSWORD`
 - if the password is wrong, console.log "Access denied!"
-- if the password matches, console.log "Welcome to fsociety."
+- if the password matches, console.log "Welcome!
+You are logged in as Brunhilde1984."
 - try our different values for `receivedPassword`

 ### Part 2: Even / Odd